polarmobile/coffeescript-style-guide/README.md

     foo(4).bar 8

 You will sometimes see parentheses used to group functions (instead of being used to group function parameters).
-An example of using this style (hereafter referred to as the "function grouping style"):
+Examples of using this style (hereafter referred to as the "function grouping style"):

     ($ '#selektor').addClass 'klass'

+    (foo 4).bar 8

 This is in contrast to:

     $('#selektor').addClass 'klass'

+    foo(4).bar 8

 The correct way to apply the function grouping style when chaining is to use it for the initial call only: